astroCAMP: A Community Benchmark and Co-Design Framework for Sustainable SKA-Scale Radio Imaging

 \item \textbf{A unified cross-layer metric suite.} We define and implement a set of 12+ measurable metrics spanning performance, energy, carbon, system behaviour, economic cost, and scientific fidelity, providing a consistent basis for comparing imaging pipelines across CPUs, GPUs, FPGAs, ASICs, and emerging accelerators.

-\item \textbf{Standardised SKA benchmark suite and datasets.} We provide visibility datasets, reference dirty images, and parameterised benchmark configurations in the astroCAMP GitHub repository \cite{astroCAMP2025}.
-With this, we aim to enable reproducible, cross-platform evaluation of SKA imaging pipelines and systematic exploration of hardware--algorithm co-design trade-offs.
+\item \textbf{Standardised SKA benchmark suite and datasets.} We release open SKA-Low visibility datasets and reference dirty images on Zenodo as \texttt{astroCAMP-data-v1.0}~\cite{astroCAMPdata2025}, together with parameterised benchmark configurations and reproducibility scripts in the companion astroCAMP GitHub repository~\cite{astroCAMP2025}.
+This enables reproducible, cross-platform evaluation of SKA imaging pipelines and systematic exploration of hardware--algorithm co-design trade-offs.

-\item \textbf{A multi-objective co-design formulation.} We formalise imaging as an optimisation problem over algorithmic and architectural parameters, with objectives such as time-to-solution, energy-to-solution, and carbon-to-solution under explicit quality, cost, and power constraints.
+\item \textbf{A multi-objective co-design formulation.} We formalise imaging as an optimisation problem over algorithmic and architectural parameters, with the objective to minimize time- energy- and carbon-to-solution under explicit quality, cost, and power constraints.

 \item \textbf{A reproducible design-space exploration workflow.} Using the PREESM framework \cite{PREESM2017}, we demonstrate for a subset of astroCAMP’s metrics suite how astroCAMP can enable multi-objective design-space exploration and the computation of Pareto fronts in the metrics domain space.